git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Since the Push 2 is missing the buttons Volume and Pan & Send use the navigation knobs above the display.
 Since you loose the Mute/Solo buttons for the navigation long press Mute or Solo for the same behavior as with Push 1.
 You can also lock that functionality by pressing **Shift+Mute** or **Shift+Solo**.
 Press the same combination to unlock it.
 * Press the Duplicate button and one of the Track-Select buttons to duplicate a track.
 * In all track modes, hold the Select button to enter the track details mode.
 In this mode you can set different states like enable, solo, mute, rec arm, monitor and change the color of the track.
 If you currently have a layer selected this brings up a similar view to edit the states of the layer.
 Furthermore, the note insert/edit MIDI channel can be selected in this mode.
+Selecting an already selected group track toggles its' expanded state if the Shift button is held.
 * Push 2: Hold Shift to access the Send 4 and 8 mode.

 1. **Volume** - Push 1: Press "Volume" to enter - Push 2: Press "Mix" and "Volume" above the display